artaaaaa/artaaaaa/README.md

 <h2 align="left">Hi 👋!
-My name is Zulfi and I'm a Junior Software Engineering, from  politeknik negeri lhokseumawe</h2>
+My name is Arta and I'm a Junior Software Engineering, from  politeknik negeri lhokseumawe</h2>

 ###